adriendulong/flight_surety_dapp/Readme.md

 ## Use the dapp

-*Get an insurance for a flight*
+*Get insurance for a flight*

-The first block allows you to choose a flight, enter an amount of ETH and validate in order to get an insurance for a flight.
+The first block allows you to choose a flight, enter an amount of ETH and validate to get insurance for a flight.
 You should not be able to put more than 1 ETH by flight.

 *Check Insurance amount*

-The second block allow you to check the amount you put in an insurance for a specific flight
+The second block allows you to check the amount you put in insurance for a specific flight

 *Fetch flight status*

 Choose a flight and click on the button.
 It will trigger the event that the Oracles listened.
 Oracles will answer with the flight status.
 For testing purpose, the Oracles will give back a status that triggers the insurance.
-At the bottom of the screen you should see your balance being updated (you received 1.5x the amount you put in the assurance, however your funds are still on the smart contract, you must withdraw them in order to get them in your own wallet).
+At the bottom of the screen you should see your balance being updated (you received 1.5x the amount you put in the assurance, however your funds are still on the smart contract, you must withdraw them to get them in your wallet).

 *Your balance*

-Here you have the amount of ETH you own and that the smart contract still hold.
+Here you have the amount of ETH you own and that the smart contract still holds.
 You can withdraw them whenever you want.